Please note that due to the high admin charges made by some Cycle to Work scheme

 Cycle Solutions cycle to work scheme

-Summit Cycles offer the Cycle to Work Scheme through cyclescheme.co.uk and several other providers.
+Summit Cycles offer the Cycle to Work Scheme through the Green Commute Initiative and most other provider schemes.
 Many large local employers already offer some form of the cycle to work scheme including the University, The National Library, The Welsh Assembly Government, Dyfed Powys Police, The County Council, The NHS, Carmarthenshire County Council, Gwynedd County Council, The Royal Mail, Network Rail and Natural Resources Wales.
 If your employer isn’t on the list then don’t panic, they may still offer the scheme or be interested in joining.
 Try speaking to your human resources department, they should be able to tell you if your employer is part of a scheme.
-There is plenty of information on cyclescheme.co.uk for both employees and employers to learn about the scheme.
+There is plenty of information on the web for both employees and employers to learn about the scheme, simply google your scheme's provider website to find out the details or speak to your HR department for more information on the scheme they provide.

 The Cycle to Work Scheme is a Government backed tax incentive to assist employees with cycle ownership.
 Employees can save at least 25% from the cost of the purchase of a new bike and accessories for riding to work, with no upfront costs and the payments deducted directly from your salary.